fm9030133/fm9030133.github.io/README.md

 # [Francisco Morales](https://github.com/fm9030133)
-I am a student biophysicist intending to bring emerging technologies to market.
-My specific interest is in modeling the flow of information in living tissue.
-This site documents my project-based journey in developing such an expertise.
-I welcome inquiries for work and collaboration.
+I am a student biophysicist intending to bring emerging biotechnologies to market.
+My specific interest is in modeling the information processing that occurs in living systems.
+This site documents both my project-based journey in developing such an expertise and my innovation brainstorming process.
+I welcome inquiries for work and collaboration at **fm9030133@gmail.com**

 # [Inspiration: Leaders and Ventures](people.md)
 Although I am grateful to the countless contributors to this field there are a handful of individuals whos work I follow closely.
 Similarly, there are a few startups that I am particularly interested in.
-Such focus allows for deeper expertise.
+Such focus allows me to deepen my expertise.

 # Diverse Interests, Unifying Skillset
 *Electricity: The Fundamental Force of Communication.*
 Of the four fundamental physical forces electromagnetism is the most tractable for information processing across diverse systems.
-This common modality allows as a bridge between conventional electronics and biological systems.  (*citations/references pending*)
+This common modality allows as a bridge between conventional electronics and biological systems, enabling increasingly effective medical intervention.
+I believe specializing in this underlying control layer makes me a valuable team member in biomedical ventures.(*citations/references pending*)

 ```mermaid
 flowchart TB